Introduction

 Key Features:

-fluids are injected into fractures or weak zones within the surrounding rock.
+when mineral-rich magmatic fluids are injected into fractures or weak zones within the

-and can host economically significant minerals such as nickel and
+and ultramafic intrusions and can host economically significant minerals such

-platinum-group elements (PGE).
-The mineralization is often concentrated in
+as nickel and platinum-group elements (PGE).
+The mineralization is often

 feeder dikes and sills.